jsdevel/node-easy-cluster/README.md

   * `pid` - The pid of the master process.
 * `[name]` - This is the name of the cluster.
 Names are not shared between clusters, so they act as a friendly id.
 * `{startupTime}` - The amount of time in milliseconds it took to start the clusters initially.
+* `[strategy]` - The strategy the cluster uses to manage workers.
+By default the value is `simple`.
+These are valid strategies:
+  * `simple` - Workers are killed immediately without notice on any update.
+When a worker dies, a new one is immediately created.
 * `workerPath` - This is an absolute path to a worker file.
 The cluster will use this when forking workers.

 #####Methods